MSF2141/stock-analysis/README.md

 ## **Summary**
 Stock performance is the same for the year 2018 regardless of the VBA code used.
-As per the execution times, the VBA script seems to run very slightly faster using the original VBA script.
+As per the execution times, the VBA script seems to run slightly faster using the original VBA script.